apache/spark-website/README.md

 ## Generating the website HTML

-In this directory you will find text files formatted using Markdown, with an `.md` suffix.
+In this directory you will find text files formatted using Markdown, with an `.md` suffix

 Building the site requires [Jekyll](http://jekyllrb.com/docs) 3.3.0 or newer.
 The easiest way to install jekyll is via a Ruby Gem.
 This will create a directory called `site`